Psalm 63: 2-6, 8-9

 like the earth, parched, lifeless land without water.

-The metaphor used to portray the intensity of the psalmist’s longing is arid land.
-This metaphor nor only makes the longing concrete, it also suggests that the need for an experience of God is as natural and basic to a human being as water is basic and essential for life itself.
+The metaphor of arid land is used to portray the intensity of the psalmist’s longing.
+This metaphor not only makes the longing concrete, it also suggests that the need for an experience of God is as natural and basic to a human being as water is basic and essential for life itself.

 Without a relationship with God, a person is devoid of the source of life, just as parched land is devoid of the source of its life.